1. What should I expect from my lawyer?

 Your lawyer is responsible for your case and you are entitled to his or her best efforts on your behalf.
 However, you can help avoid some problems and misunderstandings.
 As the client, you should:

 You may believe that your landlord, who happens to be a lawyer, hasn’t given you enough warning of a rent increase.
-Or, maybe a lawyer who charged some tools at your hardware store has not paid his or her bill.
+Maybe a lawyer who charged some tools at your hardware store has not paid his or her bill.

 While lawyers are licensed by the State Bar, the bar does not generally become involved in such matters.
 To solve these problems, you need to exercise your rights as a tenant or as someone who is owed a debt.